ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-01-01-evaluation.md

 - Who are you doing it for?
 - How do you want the findings to be used?

 The **utilization-focused** approach to evaluation maintains that an evaluation is only as good as it is useful.
-Design your evaluation in a way that will maximize its usefulness to its intended audience—whether that is your manager, a partner, or yourself.
+Design your evaluation in a way that will maximize its usefulness to its intended audience—whether that is your manager, a funder, a partner, or yourself.
 Learn more at [BetterEvaluation.org](http://www.betterevaluation.org/en/plan/approach/utilization_focused_evaluation){:target="_blank"}.

 ## Stakeholders